timtomtim7/ChatMenuAPI/README.md

 depend: [ChatMenuAPI]
 ```
 ### ChatMenu
-To create a menu, just create a new instance of `ChatMenu`:
+To create a menu, just create a new instance of `me.tom.sparse.spigot.chat.menu.ChatMenu`:
 ```Java
 ChatMenu menu = new ChatMenu();
 ```